Are you looking for the best locks to use in your home or business? If so, you’ll want to consider security keys, cylinders, and deadbolts.

 Expert Locksmith Tip: Different types of locks have different-looking parts on the outside, but all share these same basic components within the lock itself.

-Cylinder vs deadbolt – pros and cons of each system
+Cylinder vs deadbolt door locks – pros and cons of each system

 Let’s move on to cylinder locks specifically.
 These types of locks are not only found on exterior doors but can also be featured on some interior doors as well.